Proposal and application process

 All applicants will be interviewed, either in person or by Skype/telephone, prior to being accepted onto the ResM Theatre and Performance programme.

-The Graduate School is available to answer any queries about our ResM programmes and any other postgraduate research degrees (such as MPhil/PhD).
+The Doctoral College is available to answer any queries about our ResM programmes and any other postgraduate research degrees (such as MPhil/PhD).

 Make sure that you clearly indicate at the top of your application form you are applying for the ResM.